 Electives: Provided pre-requisites have been met, and the subject is offered in the trimester

-– Students must choose a MINIMUM of one Management Elective from those offered in any given trimester.
+– Students must choose a MINIMUM of one Management Elective from the list below

-– Students may choose remaining electives from any Management, Accounting or Business Electives from the lists below.
+– Students may choose remaining electives from any Management, Accounting, Finance or Business Electives from the lists below.

 (Pre-requisite shown in brackets)